spiral/docs/http/middleware.md

 }
 ```

-You can request this context from container or via method injection of your controller:
+You can request this context from the container or via method injection of your controller:

 ```php
 public function index(UserContext $ctx)